Houston: Transit

 The Metropolitan Transit Authority of Harris County (METRO) provides public transportation in the form of buses, light rail, high-occupancy vehicle (HOV) lanes, and paratransit to fifteen municipalities throughout the Greater Houston area and parts of unincorporated Harris County.
 METRO's service area covers 1303 mi2 containing a population of 3.6 million.

 METRO's local bus network services approximately 275,000 riders daily with a fleet of over 1,200 buses.
 The agency's 75 local routes contain nearly 8,900 stops and saw nearly 67 million boardings during the 2016 fiscal year.
 A park and ride system provides commuter bus service from 34 transit centers scattered throughout the region's suburban areas; these express buses operate independently of the local bus network and utilize the region's extensive system of HOV lanes.
 Downtown and the Texas Medical Center have the highest rates of transit use in the region, largely due to the park and ride system, with nearly 60% of commuters in each district utilizing public transit to get to work.

-METRO began light rail service in 2004 with the opening of the 8 mi north-south Red Line connecting Downtown, Midtown, the Museum District, the Texas Medical Center, and NRG Park.
+METRO began light rail service in 2004 with the opening of the 8 mi north-south Red Line connecting Downtown, Midtown, the Museum District, the Texas Medical Center, and Reliant Park.
 In the early 2010s, two additional lines—the Green Line, servicing the East End, and the Purple Line, servicing the Third Ward—opened, and the Red Line was extended northward to Northline, bringing the total length of the system to 22.7 mi.
 Two light rail lines outlined in a five-line system approved by voters in a 2003 referendum have yet to be constructed.
 The Uptown Line, which runs along Post Oak Boulevard in Uptown, was under construction as a bus rapid transit line—the city's first—while the University Line has been postponed indefinitely.
 The light rail system saw approximately 16.8 million boardings in fiscal year 2016.

 Amtrak's thrice-weekly Los Angeles–New Orleans serves Houston at a station northwest of Downtown.
 There were 14,891 boardings and alightings in FY2008, 20,327 in FY2012, and 20,205 in FY2018.
 A daily Amtrak Thruway connects Houston with Amtrak's Chicago–San Antonio at Longview.